 New West 108

-A comparatist by training, my teaching and research interests span Hindi-Urdu, Bangla, and Sanskrit literary cultures, and textual and theatrical traditions of North India.
+With a Ph.D. in South Asian area studies and comparative literature (2003, Columbia University), I have broad research and teaching interests, spanning Hindi-Urdu, Bangla, and Sanskrit literary cultures, as well as the vernacular theatres of North India.
 However, I mostly work in Hindi, and am especially drawn to the Hindu epics in modern literature and theatre, especially Ramlila, a devotional form of theatre which enacts the story of the Ramayana in an annual fall festival.
 Currently, I am working on a book project in connection with neighborhood Ramlilas in the vicinity of Bareilly, Uttar Pradesh, and one of the chief source books for Ramlila scripts, the Radheshyam Ramayana, which dates to the early twentieth century.
-This book project traverses literature, performance, intellectual biography, and ethnography, while engaging with critical issues related to class, caste, religion, and gender.
-My first book project, by contrast, concerns the mythological genre in Hindi, and in particular, modern literary adaptations of Mahabharata in the early twentieth century, against the backdrop of the independence movement and a renaissance of classical Hindu themes in Indian arts and letters.
+This book project traverses literature, performance, and ethnography, and engages with critical issues related to class, caste, gender, and religious identity.
+My first book, Epic Nation: Reimagining the Mahabharata in the Age of Empire, concerns the mythological genre in Hindi, and in particular, modern literary adaptations of Mahabharata in the early twentieth century, against the backdrop of the independence movement and a renaissance of classical Hindu themes in Indian arts and letters.

 ASIA 61: First-Year Seminar: India Through the Lens of Master Filmmakers